 Have You Met Rutgers-Newark?

+Together with a team of faculty colleagues, staff members, and more than 100 industry sponsors, Lei helped bring Rutgers Supply Chain Management academic programs to national and international prominence.
 Supply Chain Management is the fastest growing major at the Rutgers Business School, with the RBS Supply Chain Management and Marketing Sciences program ranked third in the nation (Gartner Supply Chain Leaders, 2011).
 Its undergraduate internship placement rate was 100% in 2009 and 2010, while its MBA internship placement rate has been nearly 100% since 2008.

-And the force behind this powerhouse program?
-Dr. Lei Lei, director and founder of the Rutgers Center for Supply Chain Management.
-She is also the chair of Supply Chain Management and Marketing Sciences at RBS, and teaches MBA and Ph.D. students in the areas of operations analysis, supply chain strategies, and supply chain models and algorithms.
-As a professor, Lei also is a powerhouse in the classroom: She has received five teaching excellence awards at Rutgers Business School since 1990, and was listed in Business Week as one of the two Most Popular Business Professors at Rutgers University.
+Lei also is a powerhouse in the classroom: She has received five teaching excellence awards at Rutgers Business School since 1990, and was listed in Business Week as one of the two Most Popular Business Professors at Rutgers University.
 Lei was awarded the prestigious University Academic Excellence Award in 2005.

 Lei was a co-guest editor for Annals of Operations Research, and served as an associate editor of IIE Transactions and Naval Research Logistics.
 She was a member of the review board of Journal of Supply Chain Management, and the review panel of the National Science Foundation, and has published many articles in refereed journals such as Management Science, INFORMSJournal on Computing, Interfaces, IIE Transactions, European Journal of Operations Research, Naval research Logistics, Journal of Operational Research Society, and others.